Epilepsy & Seizures

 In this familial case, pyridoxine could be administered early because of the familial antecedents.
 However, in an infant under 2 years of age with refractory seizures without known etiology, the treatment with pyridoxine is always indicated.

 Pyridoxal-5-phosphate is involved as a cofactor in numerous enzymatic reactions including glutamic acid decarboxylase (GAD), which converts the excitatory neurotransmitter, glutamate, to gamma-amino-butyric acid (GABA), the principal inhibitory neurotransmitter in the mammalian CNS.
-Both of these neurotransmitters may play important roles in the mechanisms of epileptic phenomena.
-A number of studies indirectly supported this hypothesis (19; 52; 51; 05; 24).
-However, the specific role of neurotransmitters in pyridoxine-dependent seizures remains unclear.
+Both of these neurotransmitters are thought to play important roles in the mechanisms of epileptic phenomena (19; 48; 47; 05; 24).
+Impaired electron transport chain function, accumulation of glutamate in the CNS, tricarboxylic acid cycle dysfunction in human ALDH7A1 pyridoxine-dependent epilepsy, an abnormal GABA pathway, tricarboxylic acid cycle, and electron transport chain in aldh7a1 knock-out zebrafish were found.
+It was suggested that CNS glutamate toxicity and impaired energy production may play important roles in the disease neuropathogenesis and severity in human pyridoxine-dependent epilepsy (60).

-Abnormal activity of delta-1-piperideine-6-carboxylate (P6C)-alpha-AASA results in increased levels of P6C, which is the cyclic Schiff base of alpha-AASA.
+Abnormal activity of delta-1-piperideine-6-carboxylate (P6C)-α-AASA results in increased levels of P6C, which is the cyclic Schiff base of α-AASA.
 These 2 substances are in equilibrium with one another.
-P6C, in turn, inactivates pyridoxal-phosphate (PLP) by condensing with the cofactor, and this likely results in abnormal metabolism of the neurotransmitter (65).
+P6C, in turn, inactivates pyridoxal-phosphate (PLP) by condensing with the cofactor, and this likely results in abnormal metabolism of the neurotransmitter (58).

 AASA is formed by the catabolization of lysine through the saccharopine and pipecolate pathways and is then oxidized to aminoadipate (AAA) by antiquitin (ALDH7A1).
-In a mouse model, the saccharopine pathway was indicated to be primarily responsible for body’s production of AASA/P6C.
-This finding may lead to the development of new therapies for pyridoxine-dependent epilepsy targeted at inhibiting the saccharopine pathway upstream of AASA/P6C synthesis (76; 27).
-A study that evaluated the phenotype, biochemical features, genotype, and treatment outcome of pyridoxine-dependent epilepsy found no correlation between severity of the phenotype and the degree of alpha-AASA elevation in urine or genotype (01).
+In a mouse model, the saccharopine pathway was indicated to be primarily responsible for bodys production of AASA/P6C.
+This finding may lead to the development of new therapies for pyridoxine-dependent epilepsy targeted at inhibiting the saccharopine pathway upstream of AASA/P6C synthesis (71; 28).
+A study that evaluated the phenotype, biochemical features, genotype, and treatment outcome of pyridoxine-dependent epilepsy found no correlation between severity of the phenotype and the degree of α-AASA elevation in urine or genotype (02).

 The presence of Roth spots in a patient with pyridoxine-dependent epilepsy may suggest a pathogenic mechanism of vasogenic damage (17).

-A novel knock-out ALDH7A1 zebrafish model may provide valuable insights into pyridoxine-dependent epilepsy pathophysiology.
-Further research may offer new opportunities for drug screening and improve neurodevelopmental outcomes for the condition (77; 101).
+Knock-out ALDH7A1 zebrafish (72; 97) and mouse models (01) for pyridoxine-dependent epilepsy due to antiquitin deficiency may provide valuable insights into pyridoxine-dependent epilepsy pathophysiology.
+Further research may offer new opportunities for drug screening and improve neurodevelopmental outcomes for the condition.

 A study in 185 subjects with a diagnosis of pyridoxine-dependent epilepsy has added 47 novel variants to the literature, resulting in a total of 165 reported pathogenic variants.
 Based on this report, in silico predictions, and general population data, an incidence of approximately 1 out of 64,352 live births was estimated, suggesting that pyridoxine-dependent epilepsy may be more common than initially estimated (25).